BadIdeaException/object-selectors/README.md

 The key take aways:

 1. If you only need to access simple nested properties in objects and performance is a concern, you should probably go with a different library.
-2. Pre-compiling a repeatedly-used selector gives a performance gain of about factor 100.
+2. Pre-compiling a repeatedly-used selector gives a performance gain of more than factor 100.

 ## Security considerations